vgmstream/vgmstream/doc/CMAKE.md

 - **QAAC_PATH**: The path to the QAAC library.
 It can be obtained at https://github.com/kode54/qaac
 - **FDK_AAC_PATH**: The path to the FDK-AAC library.
 It can be obtained at https://github.com/kode54/fdk-aac

-If MAIATRAC3+ support is enabled, the following path is required:

 - **MAIATRAC3PLUS_PATH**: The path to the MAIATRAC3+ library.
+If MAIATRAC3+ support is enabled, providing this path is required.
+It is not recommended to use.
+- **MPEG_PATH**: The path to the mpg123 library.
+It can be obtained from [the mpg123 project on SourceForge.net](https://sourceforge.net/projects/mpg123/files/mpg123/1.25.10/).
+If not set and static building is enabled, this will be downloaded automatically.
+- **FFMPEG_PATH**: The path to the FFmpeg source directory.
+It can be obtained at https://git.ffmpeg.org/ffmpeg.git If not set and static building is enabled, this will be downloaded automatically.
+- **G719_PATH**: The path to the G.719 decoder library.
+It can be obtained at https://github.com/kode54/libg719_decode If not set, it is downloaded automatically on Linux.
+- **ATRAC9_PATH**: The path to the Atrac9 library.
+It can be obtained at https://github.com/Thealexbarney/LibAtrac9 If not set, it is downloaded automatically on Linux.
+- **LIBAO_PATH**: The path to the AO library.
+If static building is enabled and you chose to build the vgmstream123 player, providing this path is required.
 It is not recommended to use.

 The CLI/vgmstream123 programs are normally installed to `CMAKE_INSTALL_PREFIX`, changing this will change where those are installed.